-This activity also permits HACSB to require career-able (non-elderly and non-disabled) families paying the minimum rent to participate in services offered through HACSB's Family Empowerment Services (FES) team.
-The Head of Household will be required to sign an individual training and services plan (ITSP) with the primary objective of increasing the family's earned income.
+This activity also permits HACSB to require career-able (non-elderly and non-disabled) households paying the minimum rent to participate in services offered through HACSB's Family Empowerment Services (FES) team.
+The Head of Household will be required to sign an individual training and services plan (ITSP) with the primary objective of increasing the household's earned income.
 This component was approved in HACSB's FY 2019 Annual MTW Plan.
+However, implementation of this requirement is on hold due to staffing and structural changes within the FES team.